Rules of SOLAR SPLASH® 2014

 The only two components that may be removed from or added to the boat for different configurations are the solar panels and the batteries.
 However, the boat configuration may be modified by replacing or exchanging other individual components (motors, propellers, drive train components, rudders, etc).
 All components (other than solar panels and batteries) that will be used in any of the configurations must be safely secured within the boat for all configurations and all competitions.

-In the Endurance configuration, solar panels must be in place and have a minimum one sun output of 100 watts and a maximum output of 480 watts.
+In the Endurance configuration, solar panels must be in place.
 This configuration will be used during part of the Qualifying Event (the Maneuverability course) and in the Endurance Event.
 No changes to the configuration are permitted between Qualifying and the Endurance Event.

-The Sprint configuration is electric only and will be used during part of the Qualifying Event (the 70m Sprint course) and in the Sprint Event.
+The Sprint configuration will be used during part of the Qualifying Event (the 70m Sprint course) and in the Sprint Event.
 No changes to the configuration are permitted between Qualifying and the Sprint Event.

 For the Solar Slalom, either configuration may be modified.
-Solar panels are optional, and any approved set of batteries may be used.
+Solar panels are optional.
 Replacement or exchange of other parts (motors, propellers, drive train components, rudders, etc) is allowed, but is limited to onboard components as previously described.

 All components used in any configuration must be inspected along with the craft.
 All craft will have their configuration verified in the staging area before competing.
 The Technical Manager may perform inspections at any time at his discretion.

 4.2.4 Solar Array Output - All participants must have their solar collection devices checked to verify that the output does not exceed 480 watts under normal one sun conditions.
-This will be “normalized” by a comparison to a calibrated standard cell.
+Commercially-built solar panels will be verified for compliance by using the manufacturer’s specifications.
+Student-built solar panels will be verified for compliance by using the individual cell specifications, which must be provided at Inspection.
+A power allowance of 10% will be given to student-built panels, i.e. the total power of the individual cells can add up to 528 Watts.